 - Total run cost (see how to enable this feature in How much does my workflow cost?)

-- Workflow options (learn more about available options Workflow setup: VM and other options)
+- Workflow options (learn more about available options in Workflow setup: VM and other options)

 The submission page lists each workflow within the submission and its status (failed, queued, etc.).
 If you ran on two samples, for example, there would be two rows, one for each sample.